stereobooster/faceted-search/README.md

 - So far the best impression of all tried libraries.
 Memory footprint similar to Orama
 - [ ] **Can move it to web worker**
 - [ ] **Can try to integrate different full-text search engine**, I think, by default it uses Lunr.
-For example, pagefind or flexisearch
+For example, flexsearch or fuse
 - `Command` filter should should be able to fetch more options
 - TypeScript signature are wrong (`extends {}`)
 - When there is one letter search it return empty result